Creating and Managing Datasets

 - Only Columns Used in Report

-Select it if you only want to retrieve data columns used in the current report at runtime.
+Only data columns used in the current report are retrieved at runtime.
 This way ensures the best performance since the least data is retrieved.
 This is always the default for page reports.

 - All Columns in Dataset

-Select it if you want to retrieve all data columns defined in the dataset at runtime.
+All data columns defined in the dataset are retrieved at runtime.
 Unless you manually added columns to the dataset, this is the same as Only Columns Used in Report.

 - All Columns in Query

-Select it if you want to retrieve all data columns in the query on which the dataset is based at runtime.
+All data columns in the query that the dataset is based on are retrieved at runtime.
 This usually leads to lower performance and is not of any benefit unless you expect the users to often need to add more columns to the report.

 - Only Columns Used in Report